Open-Attestation/documentation-website/docs/did-section/wrap-document-did.md

   |-- certificate-2.json
 ```

-In the `wrapped-documents-did` directory, you will find the wrapped document which can be sent to the recipient later.
+In the `wrapped-documents-did` directory, you will find the wrapped documents that will be signed with your DID in the next article.

 ## Wrapping a single document
 This is an alternative way.
 Instead of wrapping all documents in a folder in a batch, you can also wrap a single document at a time.